Retail operations intelligence platform

 • Responsive layout design

-• Data modeling using realistic operational scenarios
+• Data modeling based on realistic operational scenarios

 • UX refinement and usability improvements